diogoaurelio/schedoscopeWiki/Scheduling.md

 # Change Detection

 Schedoscope attempts to automatically detect changes to data, data structure, and application logic and reschedule computation of views accordingly.
-Change detection is again spread across the phases view instantion and materialization proper and is based on:
+Change detection is again spread across the phases view instantion and materialization proper and is based on

-- view DDL checksums;
-- transformation version checksums;
-- transformation timestamps.
+- _View DDL checksums_: a checksum on a view's `CREATE TABLE` DDL statement;
+- _Transformation version checksums_: a transformation type-specific checksum on the `transformVia` clause of the view (see the respective transformation reference documentation sections in this wiki) ;
+- _Transformation timestamps_: timestamp of the last materialization of the view.

 ## View Instantiation

 During a view's instantiation, Schedoscope checks for the existence of a table for the view in the metastore:

-- In case a table exists, a _view DDL checksum_ is computed on the `CREATE TABLE` DDL statement for the view and compared with the checksum of the existing table in the metastore (the latter checksum is stored in a table property).
+- In case the table exists, the current _view DDL checksum_ is compared with the checksum of stored with the table in the metastore;

 - If the checksums differ - i.e., if the table structure has changed in any way - the table and all its partitions are dropped and the current `CREATE TABLE` statement is executed.
-The new view DDL checksum is stored in a table property.
+The new view DDL checksum is stored with the table in the metastore.

 Moreover, view instantiation also takes care that a table partition is available for each view.
 Missing partitions are created; for partitions that already exist, view instantiation loads the

-* _transformation version checksums_ and
+- transformation version checksums and
-* _transformation timestamps_
+- transformation timestamps

-that have been previously stored in partition properties of the metastore into the respective view actors for use during the following materialization phase.
+into the respective view actors for use during the following materialization proper phase.

-Transformation timestamps simply indicate the time when views have been materialized; transformation version checksums provide an indicator for changes to transformation logic.
-Their computation depends on the transformation type and is documented in the respective transformation reference sections of this wiki.

 ## Materialization Proper